graybeal/cf-conventions/FAQ.md

 The [API-Guide](http://www.unidata.ucar.edu/software/udunits/udunits-2.2.16/doc/udunits/udunits2lib.html) contains some detailed information, but it is oriented entirely for developers.

 A [units conversion page on the ERDDAP site](http://coastwatch.pfeg.noaa.gov/erddap/convert/units.html) lets you try different unit strings, and provides additional context on UDUNITS (and UCUM units) further down the page.

+The strings corresponding to accepted UDUNITS can be found in the MMI Ontology Registry and Repository UDUNITS vocabulary entries

 ## Maintaining the CF standard